Enjoying our puzzle hints?

 Definitions for the most unusual words in today's puzzle

-a wooden beam or frame, typically with a U-shaped piece, used for lifting or carrying heavy loads
+a wooden beam or frame, typically with a U-shaped cross-section, used for controlling or carrying heavy loads

 Blue group — ZODIAC SYMBOLS